-RA3.8.11RA3.8.4

-Equipment Accuracy and Requirements
+RA3.8.11 Equipment Accuracy and Requirements

-Blower door fans used for building air leakage testing shall measure airflow (after making any necessary air density corrections) with an accuracy of +/- 5%.
+Blower door fans used for building air leakage testing shall measure airflow (after making any necessary air density corrections) with an accuracy of +/ 5%.
 Pressure gauges shall measure pressure differences with a resolution of 0.1 Pa and have an accuracy of +/- 1% of reading or 0.5Pa, whichever is greater.
-Equipment shall meet the specifications in Section 3.1 of the protocol.